 Those on the hunt for the ultimate Samsung phone later this summer will want to see a Samsung Galaxy Note 20 vs Galaxy S20 Ultra comparison.
 After all, the Samsung S20 Ultra represents the pinnacle of flagships for the brand, complete with a breakthrough Space Zoom camera and a massive 6.9-inch display.

 But the rumored Samsung Galaxy Note 20 and Galaxy Note 20 Plus look like formidable big-screen phones as well.
 They should offer a faster processor, more advanced S Pen functionality and new ultrasonic fingerprint sensors that go beyond the S20 series.
 And the Note 20 Ultra should have a killer camera along with a 120Hz display.

 Based on the leaks and rumors thus far, here's how the Galaxy Note 20 and Galaxy S20 Ultra are stacking up.

 Galaxy Note 20 vs Galaxy S20 Ultra: Size and models

-The Galaxy Note 20 is expected to come in two versions: the Galaxy Note 20 and the Galaxy Note 20 Plus.
-At this stage it does not seem as though that Samsung will release a Galaxy Note 20 Ultra model.
+The Galaxy Note 20 is expected to come in two versions: the Galaxy Note 20 and the Galaxy Note 20 Ultra.

-The Galaxy Note 20 will reportedly feature a 6.42-inch display and the Galaxy Note 20 Plus will get a 6.87-inch display, which is about the same size as the Galaxy S20 Ultra.
+The Galaxy Note 20 will reportedly feature a 6.42-inch display and the Galaxy Note 20 Plus/Ultra will get a 6.87-inch display, which is about the same size as the Galaxy S20 Ultra.

-Galaxy Note 20 vs Galaxy S20 Ultra: Pricing and availability
+Galaxy Note 20 vs Galaxy S20 Ultra: Price and release date